wyattmccurdy12/Arthropod_Object_Detection/README.md

 In the context of object detection on insects and other arthropods, FocalNet may be a promising way forward.

 ## Files
-- `create_hf_dataset.py`: Script to generate and save the Hugging Face dataset.
+- `create_hf_dataset.py`: Script to generate and save the Hugging Face dataset -- and the coco formatted dataset as well.
-- `train_focalnet.py`: Script to train the FocalNet model on the ArTaxOr dataset.
+- `train_model.py`: Script to train the FocalNet model on the ArTaxOr dataset.
 - `README.md`: This file, providing an overview of the project.

 ## Usage